wind turbines

 The Program

-Currently two turbines stand in the Atlantic, towering at 600 feet above the water line and an additional 201 feet underwater and below the ocean floor, making them impressively taller than the Washington Monument.
+These bad boys are impressively taller than the Washington Monument, towering at 600 feet above the water line and extending an addition 201 feet underwater and below the ocean floor.
 The pilot program is expected to host 180 turbines by 2026 that stand at 800 feet above the water line and will produce 14 MW of electricity each, according to Dominion Energy’s eastern region policy director, Bonita Harris.

-The Coastal Virginia Offshore Wind Project is committed to delivering clean and renewable energy and avoiding carbon dioxide emissions.
-While this is only the second offshore wind project in the nation, it is the largest and the first wind farm in federal waters and the only one to be owned and operated by a United States utility company (Dominion Energy).
+Only the second offshore wind project in the nation, the Coastal Virginia Offshore Wind Project is the largest and the first wind farm in federal waters and the only one to be owned and operated by a United States utility company (Dominion Energy).
+They are committed to delivering clean and renewable energy and avoiding carbon dioxide emissions.

 The Perks

 Locals and tourists alike can marvel over the sight of the giant towers when they venture out on the open waters by boat or on a tour to see the incredible phenomenon.
-With the Coastal Virginia Offshore Wind Farm living in the Atlantic, it’s safe to say that Virginia Beach is destined to become the green energy capital of the East Coast.
+With the Coastal Virginia Offshore Wind Farm living in the Atlantic, it’s safe to say that the wind is blowing our way and Virginia Beach is destined to become the green energy capital of the East Coast.

 Learn more at DominionEnergy.com.